browserengineering/book/book/scheduling-and-threading.md

 The browser thread
 ==================

-This new thread will be called the *browser thread*.[^also-compositor] The browser thread will be for:
+Running rendering in parallel with raster and draw would allow us to produce a new frame every 66ms, instead of every 88ms.
+But more importantly, since there's no point to running render more often than raster-and-draw, the render thread would have 46ms left over for run JavaScript, and events could be handled with a delay of no more than 20ms.
+That's more than enough of a win to justify a second thread.

+Let's call our two threads the *browser thread*[^also-compositor] and the *main thread*.[^main-thread-name] The *browser thread* corresponds to the `Browser` class and will handle raster and draw.
+It'll also handle interactions with the browser chrome.
+The *main thread*, on the other hand, corresponds to a `Tab` and will handle running scripts, loading resources, and rendering, along with associated tasks like running event handlers and callbacks.
+If you've got more than one tab open, you'll have multiple main threads (one per tab) but only one browser thread.

-[^also-compositor]: Th browser thread is similar to what modern browsers often call the [*compositor thread*][cc].
+[^also-compositor]: In modern browsers the analogous thread is often
+    called the [*compositor thread*][cc], though modern browsers have lots of threads and the correspondence isn't exact.

 [cc]: https://chromium.googlesource.com/chromium/src.git/+/refs/heads/main/docs/how_cc_works.md

-* Raster and draw
-* Interacting with browser chrome
-* Scrolling

-The other thread, which we'll call the *main thread,*[^main-thread-name] will be for:

-* Evaluating scripts
-* Loading resources
-* Animation frame callbacks, style, layout, and paint
-* DOM Event handlers
-* `setTimeout` callbacks

 [^main-thread-name]: Here I'm going with the name real browsers often use.
-A better name might be the "JavaScript" thread (or even better, the "DOM" thread, since JavaScript can sometimes run on [other threads][webworker]).
+A better name might be the "JavaScript" or "DOM" thread (since JavaScript can sometimes run on [other threads][webworker]).

 [webworker]: https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API

-In terms of the our browser implementation, all code in `Browser` will run on the *browser* thread, and all code in `Tab` and `JSContext` will run on the *main* thread.

-Let's plan out the implementation of this two-thread setup:

-* The thread that already exists (the one started by the Python interpreter by default) will be the browser thread, and we'll make a new one for the main thread.

-* The two threads will communicate as follows:

-  * *Browser->main*: The browser thread will place tasks on the main thread `TaskRunner`.

-  * *Main->browser*: The main thread will call two new methods on `Browser`:
-     `commit` and `set_needs_animation_frame`. `commit` will copy the display list the browser thread.
-     `set_needs_animation_frame` will request an animation frame.
+Now, multi-threaded architectures are tricky, so let's do a little planning.

+To start, the one thread that exists already---the one that runs when you start the browser---will be the browser thread.
+We'll make a main thread every time we create a tab.
+These two threads will need to communicate to handle events and draw to the screen.

+When the browser thread needs to communicate with the main thread (to inform it of events), it'll place tasks on the main thread's `TaskRunner`.
+In the other direction, the main thread will need to communicate with the browser thread to request animation frames and to send it a display list to raster and draw.
+The main thread will do that via two methods on `browser`: `set_needs_animation_frame` to request an animation frame and `commit` to send it a display list.

-The control flow for generating a rendered frame will be:
+The overall control flow for rendering a frame will therefore be:

-1. The main thread (or browser thread) code requests an animation frame.
+1. The main thread code requests an animation frame with `set_needs_animation_frame`, perhaps in response to an event handler or due to `requestAnimationFrame`.
 2. The browser thread event loop schedules an animation frame on the main thread `TaskRunner`.
 3. The main thread executes its part of rendering, then calls `browser.commit`.
 4. The browser rasters the display list and draws to the screen.

-Other tasks started by the browser thread event loop (input event handlers for mouse and keyboard) will work like this:

-1. The browser thread event loop calls the appropriate method on the `browser`.
-2. If the event's target is in the web page, the browser will schedule a task on the main thead `TaskRunner`.
-3. The main thread executes the task.
-If the task affects rendering, it calls `browser.set_needs_animation_frame`.

 Let's implement this design.
-Begin by adding a `threading.Thread` object called `main_thread` to `TaskRunner`, with a `target of` `run`. `run` will no longer just go once through, and will instead start an infinite loop looking for tasks.
-This infinite loop will keep the main thread live indefinitely.
+To start, we'll add a `Thread` to `TaskRunner` to be the main thread.
+This thread will need to run in a loop, pulling tasks from the task queue and running them.
+We'll put that loop inside the `TaskRunner`'s `run` method.

 ``` {.python}
 class TaskRunner: